Common Problems with Hydrangeas and How to Fix Them

 Common Problems with HydrangeasWhy do I have burned Hydrangea leaves?
 Combination of frost damage and small burns on the leaves of Hydrangeas caused by water droplets

-Common Problems with Hydrangeas Yellow Leaves – When Hydrangea leaves turn yellow, we should normally watch the watering, the acidity of the soil, and the fertilizer we are giving to the plant in our garden or in its pots.
+Common Problems with Hydrangeas Yellow Leaves – When Hydrangea leaves turn yellow, we should watch the watering, the acidity of the soil, and the fertilizer we give to the plant in our garden or in its pots.

 Chlorosis in hydrangeas causes yellowing of the leaves.
 Hydrangeas indicate that something is happening to them when they show their leaves changing from green to yellow.
 However, chlorosis is just one of the possible causes.